C0sm0cats/VideoMosaic/README.md

 ## Usage
 To use the script, simply specify the paths to your video files in the `video_files` list and run the script using Python.
 Ensure you have the necessary libraries installed, including numpy and OpenCV.

+### Grid and Fullscreen Display

+- Videos are displayed in a resizable grid.
+- Clicking on a video toggles it into fullscreen mode.
+A second click returns to the grid display.

+### Mouse Callback

+- A mouse callback `mouse_callback` is used to handle user clicks and toggle between fullscreen and grid modes.

 ## Example
 Here's an example of how to run the script:
 ```bash